HexagonMI-DE-StructureCoE/Mentat-Procedures/README.md

 # Mentat-Procedures

-This repository contains a collection of MSC Marc Mentat plugins.
+This repo is a collection of MSC Mentat plugins.

 ## How to install
-1. Download the project
+MSC Mentat users can easily install and use these.

+4 steps are necessary:
+1. Download this repo on your machine and extract in *yourfolder*
 2. In Marc/Mentat GUI activate User Plugins
-3. Select the folder that contains the plugins
+3. Select from Mentat *yourfolder*
-4. Restart MSC Marc Mentat
+4. Restart MSC Marc Mentat and enjoy these custom tools

-## User Plugins

-The User Plugins can be found in Mentat menu and are idenfied by the prefix gh (GitHub).
+All the user plugins coming from this repo are idenfied by the prefix gh (GitHub).

-Every Marc-Mentat users can contribute to this repo !!!

-## List
+gh_*nameuserplugins*

+##  Summary of some User Plugins in this repo

-1. [User Plugin Demo](user1_plugin/README.md) contains a basic introduction to user plugin development
+1. [User Plugin Demo](user1_plugin/README.md) contains a basic introduction/tutorial to user plugin development
 2. [CLEAN_OLD_PROC](CLEAN_OLD_PROC/README.md) can be used to delete mentat.*.proc file in working folder
 3. [CUBE_1x1x1](CUBE_1x1x1/README.md) create a model with 1 HEXA element 1x1x1 mm it could be used for example to test material law.
 4. [REPORT MODEL](REPORT/README.md) generates a short Word report.docx of your model